antonoca/winlator-omod/README.md

 	<img src="omodlogo.png" width="376" height="128" alt="Winlator" />
 </p>

-`Winlator@Omod` is an experimental Android application that uses a customized build of Wine and box64 to run Windows Applications on Android devices.
+Winlator@Omod is an Android application that lets you to run Windows (x86_64) applications with Wine and Box86/Box64.
+Originally from [BrunoSX](https://github.com/brunodev85/Winlator), modified by [antonoca](https://github.com/antonoca/)​

+Join us in our official Telegram channel [Click Here](https://t.me/omodreleases)​

 # Installation

-1. Download and install the APK from [GitHub Releases](https://github.com/antonoca/winlator-omod/releases/latest)
+1. Download and install the APK (signed.apk) from [GitHub Releases](https://github.com/antonoca/winlator-omod/releases/latest)
 2. Launch the app and wait for the installation process to finish
-3. Enjoy your applications or games on the application for Android
+3. Enjoy your applications or games on the application for Android!

 ----
 # Testing videos by the community.